Dog Friendly Parks The Woodlands

 Terramont Dog Park

 Per Parks Department Rules dogs 25 pounds and under qualifies as small.
 Dog Park Hours are from Dawn to Dusk daily.
 Patrons will use the Dog Parks at their own risk.
 The Woodlands is not an incorporated city so it cannot pass laws or ordinances of its own.
 Montgomery County has an ordinance that requires animals to be vaccinated, leashed and controlled, etc. The ordinance is enforced through the Montgomery County Health Department, Animal Control Division.

 If a dog or cat is running loose or becoming a nuisance, Montgomery Animal Control can provide you with specific information regarding their services.
 The Woodlands Development Standards (or Deed Restrictions) address certain aspects of pet ownership as well.
-Contact the Residential Design Review Committees for a Standards booklet at Call them281 210-3973.
+Contact the Residential Design Review Committees for a Standards booklet at Call them at 281 210-3973.

 The Woodlands Dog Park Rules